 The 2025 horizon that was announced in February 2018 is a new chance for Serbia and other membership candidates to complete all the necessary reforms.
 This is a long path that requires all stakeholders be brought together to achieve what has been stated by all Serbian politicians as the strategic goal of Serbia – membership in the EU.
 Focus is on reforms and positive changes!
 I commend President Vučić and the Government of Serbia for their declared willingness and actions taken to deliver and implement the expected reforms in all spheres.
 The strengthening of the rule of law, protecting minority rights, media freedoms and accelerating public sector and economic reforms are vital for this progress.
 Reforms are central to the success of Serbia’s transformation process, but without broad support and communication with society they are prone to failure.

-How would you evaluate developments during the six-month period of Bulgaria’s presidency?
+How would you evaluate developments during the six months of Bulgaria’s presidency?

 Connectivity, which was one of the priorities of the Bulgarian EU Presidency, does not just mean building infrastructure and transport projects, but also education and contacts between young people

-During the recent EU-Western Balkans summit in Sofia, French President Emmanuel Macron expressed the view that there can be no EU enlargement prior to the conducting of serious reforms within the EU itself.
+During the recent EU-Western Balkans summit in Sofia, French President Emmanuel Macron expressed the view that there can be no EU enlargement before the conducting of serious reforms within the EU itself.
 In your opinion, is this the prevailing position in the EU?

 In the context of discussions regarding the EU’s internal reforms, how do you see the future of the Union and Bulgaria’s positions within the reformed EU?

-Bulgaria’s presidency culminated with an historic agreement between Greece and FYR Macedonia on the future name of that country.
+Bulgaria’s presidency culminated with a historic agreement between Greece and FYR Macedonia on the future name of that country.
 How important is that agreement when it comes to the stability of the region?

 The agreement addresses one of the toughest problems in our region.
 If the two countries are able to go through the legal procedures for putting the agreement into force, it would provide a solid base for establishing good neighbourly relations between these two countries.
 I hope that the Treaty between Bulgaria and the Republic of Macedonia will play the same role vis-à-vis my country.
 The most visible and immediate consequence of the Greco-Macedonian agreement may be the removal of obstacles to Macedonia’s integration into NATO and accession to the EU.

-In reference to the dialogue between Belgrade and Pristina, you have said that Serbia’s attitudes must be respected in this process if a sustainable solution is being sought.
+About the dialogue between Belgrade and Priština, you have said that Serbia’s attitudes must be respected in this process if a sustainable solution is being sought.
 Do you have the impression that the international community treats the arguments of both parties equally?

 The next couple of years will see the EU go through tough times.
 It will rethink itself and maybe redefine itself.
 A radical change is needed

 Bulgaria and Serbia should soon be linked directly by a highway.
-It has been announced that the section on the Serbian side will be completed by the end of this year.
+It has been announced that the end of this year will complete the section on the Serbian side.
 When will works be completed on the Bulgarian side?

 The connection between our two countries is part of the Trans-European Transport network and lies on the shortest route between Western Europe and the Middle East.
 During my recent visit to Serbia, my counterpart president Vučić and I discussed the importance of our common infrastructure projects and in particular the progress being made on constructing the highway between Bulgaria and Serbia.
 The highway section that lies within Serbia is expected to be completed very soon.
 The upgrading of the road section between the Kalotina border checkpoint and Sofia is underway, with the tender procedures having been finalised.
 The construction works on this part will cover very challenging terrain, but I believe that our Road Infrastructure Agency, as the contracting authority, together with the executive contractors, will take this challenge very seriously and complete the works within two-and-a-half years.